-&lt;sup>13 Internal Northern Powergrid policies related to non-technical losses include: REG/008 - policy in respect of the relevant theft of electricity; REG/008/001 - code of practice for the investigation of theft in conveyance; and REG/008/002 - code of practice for the management of unregistered customers project, broadband and flood defences, reiterating the commitments of the ten point plan.
-Our role as a DNO complements the NIS strategy.
+13 Internal Northern Powergrid policies related to non-technical losses include: REG/008 - policy in respect of the relevant theft of electricity; REG/008/001 - code of practice for the investigation of theft in conveyance; and REG/008/002 - code of practice for the management of unregistered customers.

-&lt;sup>14 CIRED WG CC-2015-2: Reduction of Technical and Non-Technical Losses in Distribution Networks.
+14 CIRED WG CC-2015-2: Reduction of Technical and Non-Technical Losses in Distribution Networks.

-&lt;sup>15 For example, a typical customer with both a gas and electricity smart meter will continuously consume 7W, which is not metered, and therefore is a part of losses.
+15 For example, a typical customer with both a gas and electricity smart meter will continuously consume 7W, which is not metered, and therefore is a part of losses.

-- The energy white paper builds on the ten point plan for a green industrial revolution and the NIS, outlining plans to transform the power and heating systems in supporting the net zero emissions target for 2050.
-It outlines commitments to renewables and green buildings, providing a great detail of certainty for businesses and green groups as to how the national energy and electricity mix will change over the next 20 years.
-Our role as a DNO to support this transformation is very important. - The sixth carbon budget published by the committee on climate change (CCC) recommended that the UK sets a sixth carbon budget to require a reduction in UK greenhouse gas emissions of 78 per cent by 2035 relative to 1990; a 63 per cent reduction from 2019.
-While power sector decarbonisation is leading the way, future UK emissions reductions must come from transport, industry, buildings and agriculture, as well as phasing out gasfired power.
+- The Sixth Carbon Budget published by the Climate Change Committee (CCC) recommended that the UK sets a sixth carbon budget to require a reduction in UK greenhouse gas emissions of 78 per cent by 2035 relative to 1990; a 63 per cent reduction from 2019.
+While power sector decarbonisation is leading the way, future UK emissions reductions must come from transport, industry, buildings and agriculture, as well as phasing out gas-fired power.
 Our role and strategy as a DNO is central to this target. - Brexit continues to result in considerable uncertainly around what rules and regulations we will have to comply with in the future.
 However, we will continue to adopt some regulations.
 For example, the EU Ecodesign directive and EU regulation on polychlorinated biphenyls (PCBs) will be incorporated into UK law post Brexit. - Transport decarbonisation plan (TDP).
 The government is developing an ambitious plan to accelerate the decarbonisation of transport, setting out in detail what government, business and society will need to do to deliver the significant emissions reduction needed across all modes of transport, putting us on a pathway to achieving carbon budgets and net zero.
-Whilst there have been recently published strategies to reduce greenhouse gas (GHG) emissions in individual transport modes, the journey to net zero demands that transport as a whole sector moves further, and faster.
-We have been updating our distribution future energy scenarios (DFES) to align with these targets.
+Whilst there have been recently published strategies16 to reduce greenhouse gas (GHG) emissions in individual transport modes, the journey to net zero demands that transport as a whole sector moves further, and faster.
+We have been updating our distribution future energy scenarios (DFES)17 to align with these targets.
 Our role as a DNO is central in the electrification of transportation. - Smart meter delays.
 The smart meter programme has been delayed several times, which means that any benefits of the time of use (ToU) tariffs have also been delayed.
-The minimum level of aggregation of consumption data required for data protection purposes will also reduce the utility of smart meter data to calculate losses.
+The minimum level of aggregation of consumption data required for data protection purposes will also reduce the utility of smart meter data to calculate losses18.
 The potential benefits of smart meters arise from the adoption of time of use tariffs, which will generally result in a decrease in the peak demand, and more generally, a flatter load profile; which in turn will result in lower losses than what would otherwise occur.